salt-formulas/salt-formula-salt/README.rst

       master:
         state_output: changes

-Pass pillar render error to minion log
+Pass pillar render error to minion log:

 .. note:: When set to `False` this option is great for debuging.
-   However it is not recomended for any production environment as it may contain templating data as passwords, etc... ,  that minion should not expose.
+   However it is not recomended for any production environment as it may contain templating data as passwords, and so on, that minion should not expose.

 .. code-block:: yaml